postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/public-api-docs.md

 [![Imgur API docs](https://assets.postman.com/postman-docs/59189801.png)](https://assets.postman.com/postman-docs/59189801.png)

+> Your published docs can target specific [versions](/docs/postman/api-documentation/documenting-your-api/#versioning-your-docs) of your collections.

 ## Next steps

 * If you are publishing docs for an API via your team, share them by [adding to the API Network](/docs/postman-for-publishers/api-network/add-api-network).